Bajrangi Bhaijaan: Plot

+Nawab's video detailing Pawan's sacrifice goes viral, sparking massive public outcries in both India and Pakistan.
+Under immense international and public pressure, Pakistani officials agree to release Pawan at the Narowal border crossing.
+Thousands of citizens from both nations gather at the gates.
+As Pawan walks back toward India, Munni, running to the fence, overcomes her speech impediment through sheer emotion and calls out to him.
+Pawan turns back, and the two share an emotional embrace across the border.

 Production

 The climax scene was shot at Thajiwas Glacier in Sonamarg, Jammu and Kashmir.

 Development

 The film's story writer V. Vijayendra Prasad stated that the idea of the film was inspired by the 1987 Telugu film Pasivadi Pranam, which itself is a remake of the Malayalam film Poovinu Puthiya Poonthennal (1986).
 Prasad also took inspiration from a story he heard about a Pakistani couple coming to India for their daughter's heart surgery.
 It has also been noted that the core plot is equivalent to that of the 2006 Kannada movie Kallarali Hoovagi.

 Kabir Khan noted that the script of Bajrangi Bhaijaan was influenced by some of his own experiences.
 He noted the influence of the Hindu epic Ramayana, which he used to watch Ramlila plays of as a child, and particularly the Hindu deity Bajrangi (Hanuman), who left a strong impression on him as a child.
 He felt that Bajrangi was a character who was loved by people all religious communities in India, including Hindus and Muslims in India, due to how Bajrangi brought joy and fun to many Indian children.
 Khan began writing Bajrangi Bhaijaan partly in response to the rise of religious sectarianism in India since the 1980s and particularly in response to the Bajrang Dal, a Hindu fundamentalist organisation that appropriated Bajrangi for violent sectarian motives and played a central role in the deadly 2002 Gujarat riots, leading to the name Bajrangi having communal connotations.
 He began writing Bajrangi Bhaijaan in 2013 as a way of reclaiming Bajrangi for all communities, and as a way of bringing Hindus and Muslims together.

 The film's casting director was Mukesh Chhabra.